fight-food-waste/api/README.md

 A ready-to-use MySQL server can be launched via `docker-compose up -d` (see the `docker-compose.yml`).

+[Helmet](https://helmetjs.github.io/) is an Express middleware used to set some HTTP headers to improve security.

 Tests are run with `mocha` and `supertest`, via the files in `tests/`.

 When running `npm test`, a bash script will run the migrations (= init the database) with the knex CLI using `migrations/`.
 Sample data will be inserted with `seeds/`.